 terminates upon the cessation of membership whether by death, refusal, resignation or otherwise.

 In the event of any conflict or inconsistency between this Constitution, and the By-Laws, and the Branch or SLSNSW or SLSA constitution and regulations or by-laws, then this Constitution and By-Laws and regulations prevail to the extent of that conflict over the provisions of the Branch, SLSNSW and SLSA constitutions.
-In the event of any conflict or inconsistency between this Constitution and the By-Laws, this Constitution prevails to the extent of that conflict or inconsistency.
+In the event of any conflict or inconsistency between this Constitution and the By-Laws, this Constitution prevails to the extent of that conflict or inconsistency, except where:

+compliance with the Constitution and/or By-Law would cause the Club to cease meeting a mandatory condition of affiliation imposed by the Branch, SLSNSW or SLSA.

 Liability of Members